This feature is enabled by request only

 Recipient experience for non-Virtru users

-1. The initial secure email will look like any other and the user will move through the typical verification steps.
+1) The initial secure email will look like any other for non-Virtru plugin users.

 2. Once standard verification is complete, the user will be directed to the "Secondary verification" page for SMS verification.
 They will see the beginning (with country code) and end of the phone number the sender set.